-- Due to COVID-19 related restricts some assessment might have to be undertaken virtually.
-In addition some summative assessments might also have to be changed to continuous assessment methods.
-Clarity on the nature of assessments will be communicated to students upon receipt of relevant decisions from university management. - If a student misses an assessment for reasons of illness, a special assessment may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to sit for the assessment.
-This certificate must be submitted to the module lecturer no later than five (2) working days after the "fit for duty" date on the medical certificate. - If a student misses an assessment for reasons other than illness, a special assessment may be granted if the student provides a valid notification that for unavoidable reasons it was impossible for the student to sit for the assessment.

-This must be submitted to the module lecturer no later than two (2) working days after that date of the missed assessment.

-• Any student who misses an assessment and who does not qualify for a special assessment, and any student who qualifies for a special assessment but fails to write it, shall be awarded a zero mark for the missed assessment.
+- If a student misses an assessment for reasons of illness, a special assessment may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to sit for the assessment.
+This certificate must be submitted to the module lecturer no later than two (2) working days after the "fit for duty" date on the medical certificate. - If a student misses an assessment for reasons other than illness, a special assessment may be granted if the student provides a valid notification that for unavoidable reasons it was impossible for the student to sit for the assessment.
+This must be submitted to the module lecturer no later than two (2) working days after the date of the missed assessment. - Any student who misses an assessment and who does not qualify for a special assessment, and any student who qualifies for a special assessment but fails to write it, shall be awarded a zero (0) mark for the missed assessment.